 With this strategy, selling the prospect something in a way that disguised the sales pitch and made it look like the customer wasn’t receiving a sales pitch, and was getting personal attention from another human being.
-It snuck under the radar and people believed it, and it made so much money that Halbert’s local hometown bank had to open up a new branch dedicated solely to processing all the hundreds of two dollar checks that he received in the mail every day.
-For the rest of Gary’s career, for the length of time he ran that business up until he sold it, there was an entire bank branch full of office workers whose only job was to tear open envelopes and process two dollar checks.
+It snuck under the radar and people believed it, and it made so much money that Halbert’s local hometown bank had to open up a new branch dedicated solely to processing all the hundreds of two-dollar checks that he received in the mail every day.
+For the rest of Gary’s career, for the length of time, he ran that business up until he sold it, there was an entire bank branch full of office workers whose only job was to tear open envelopes and process two dollar checks.

 Even if you aren’t in direct sales, this is a strategy you can use.

 You don’t need to be in direct sales or use a sales department to use this strategy and make it work for you.
 No advertising campaign is required for your brand to benefit from this special power.
-All you need to do is what Gary did- Fake it in a way that looks authentic, so that your customer always believes they are getting a personalized response from a fellow human.
-When your customer thinks they are interacting with another human, they feel like they are getting more value from your service and that you care more about them, building your rapport and making them more likely to convert into a lucrative repeat customer.
+All you need to do is what Gary did- Fake it in a way that looks authentic so that your customer always believes they are getting a personalized response from a fellow human.
+When your customer thinks they are interacting with another human, they feel like they are getting more value from your service and that you care more about them, building your rapport and making them more likely to convert into lucrative repeat customer.

 Making your customer feel like they are receiving a personal experience as part of their buying process is a powerful tool, even in wholesale.
 We are humans, and we like to speak with other humans, and we like things that remind us of humans.
 When we look at pictures of kittens, puppies, baby mammals, and cute cartoons, the qualities we think are cute like big heads and big sad eyes are qualities that we associate with human babies.
-We are hardwired to prefer human interaction above all other interaction, and we automatically like things that remind us of ourselves.
+We are hardwired to prefer human interaction above all other interactions, and we automatically like things that remind us of ourselves.

 The Power of Human Interaction

-This is the same reason that computers and a reliance on automation can defeat itself.
+This is the same reason that computers and reliance on automation can defeat itself.
 And make the sale seem impersonal.
 When a computer tries too hard to fake a human interaction and a person detects it.
 It creates a feeling that in psychology is called “the uncanny valley.”
 When something that isn’t human tries to look or act too human, it spooks us and makes us uncomfortable.
-It’s the reason we don’t like chat bots, computer menu screens in fast food restaurants, robot customer service lines, telemarketers, and other automated services that try to talk to us like people.
+It’s the reason we don’t like chatbots, computer menu screens in fast-food restaurants, robot customer service lines, telemarketers, and other automated services that try to talk to us like people.
 Our brains know they aren’t people, and they don’t like it.
 We can sense the fake and something in us is turned off by it.